e Learn English Language

 breathe breathed

-The final -ed is also pronounced like the d in good after all vowel sounds.
-Note that the -e remains silent.
+The final –ed is also pronounced like the d in good after all vowel sounds.
+Note that the –e again remains silent.

-infinitive simple past
+simple

 stay stayed